R Script File

 The syntax remains same for Windows/MacOS/Linux/Ubuntu.

-Save the content of example script file provided in the above section to file with name HelloWorld.R.
-Please observe that the extension of the file is “.R”.
-Open a Terminal from the location of HelloWorld.R and run the following command in the Terminal.
+Open a Terminal from the location of Example.R and run the following command in the Terminal.

 $ Rscript HelloWorld.R